KrystianGreblowski/movies-browser/README.md

 ## Features

-1. Navigation allows you to move between the video home page and popular people.
+1. Navigation allows you to switch between the movie homepage and favourite people.
-2. Pagination allows you to switch to subsequent pages with videos or people
+2. Pagination allows you to switch to subsequent pages with movies or people
-3. Movie List is our main website where you can browse the database of the most popular movies
+3. Movie list is our main website where you can browse the database of the most popular films
-4. People is a website that allows you to browse a database of actors
+4. People is a website where you can search a database of actors

-## What we used to create the website
+## Technologies

 - Create React App
 - React